 Players can save their game at any point in Witcher 3, and we recommend that you take full advantage of this.
 TW3 Wild Hunt offers players choices that might change the quest’s outcome altogether.

-Furthermore, you can use it to experience both the paths the game offers and then go with whatever way you think suits you the best.
+Furthermore, you can use it to experience both the paths/outcomes that The Witcher 3 offers and then go with whatever way you think suits you the best.

-When you are out of combat, HP automatically recovers and will eventually replenish completely.
-Still, the rate of recovery is too slow.
+At lower difficulties, when you are out of combat, HP automatically recovers and will eventually replenish completely.
+Still, the rate of recovery is too slow for HP.
 You should always keep your vitality filled when out of combat so you can be prepared for anything.

 Using potions and eating food will increase HP regen for Geralt in and out of combat.
 Furthermore, you can invest in skills like Gourmet Food that allow you to regenerate HP faster when out of battle.